Tutorial

 .

-wasm-tools compose calculator.wasm -d adder.wasm -o composed.wasm
+wac plug calculator.wasm --plug adder.wasm -o composed.wasm

-wasm-tools compose command.wasm -d composed.wasm -o final.wasm
+wac plug command.wasm --plug composed.wasm -o final.wasm

 If you'd prefer to take a more visual approach to composing components, see the documentation on composing components with wasmbuilder.app.